evanx/component-validator/README.md

       max: 30
 ```

-<i>Note that the content of the config metadata, and its use for defaulting and validation, must be specified by the component supervisor implementation.</i>
+Note that the content of the config metadata, and its use for defaulting and validation, must be specified by the component supervisor implementation.

 #### Declaring context props